aka Black Xmas

 The original Black Christmas (1974), also known as Silent Night, Evil Night, is often cited as the first slasher movie (although there have been other nominated contenders).
 Made by Bob Clark, it featured many of the tropes that would later solidify as the slasher film – an isolated houseful of girls being stalked by a killer; taunting phonecalls that people realise are coming from inside the house; the despatch of people as they wander off alone.
 Black Christmas 1974 was also a cut above the slasher films that followed, being written with some wryly witty characterisations and holding a number of surprises and a twist ending that people always remember.

 The Black Christmas remake comes from the team of Glen Morgan and James Wong.
-Morgan and Wong began as a writing team, turning out some of the better episodes of tv series like The X Files (1993-2002, 2016-8) and Millennium (1996-9), before going onto to create the great space war series Space: Above and Beyond (1995-6).
+Morgan and Wong began as a writing team with the script for Penelope Spheeris’s The Boys Next Door (1985) and turning out some of the better episodes of tv series like The X Files (1993-2002, 2016-8) and Millennium (1996-9), before going onto to create the great space war series Space: Above and Beyond (1995-6).
 They emerged as a cinematic directing-writing partnership with the hit teen horror Final Destination (2000) and went onto make the likes of The One (2001) and Final Destination 3 (2006), as well as the remake of another 1970s horror film with Willard (2003).
 While their tv work is exemplary, Morgan and Wong’s directorial efforts leave much to be desired and are lacking in the wryly perceptive writing that marked their tv work.
-Starting with Black Christmas, the pair seem to be heading in differing directions – Wong is only present as producer here and went onto direct Dragonball: Evolution (2009), to produce the tv series The Event (2010-1), American Horror Story (2011– ) and Scream Queens (2015-7) and write the tv mini-series remake of Rosemary’s Baby (2014) without Morgan, while Morgan on his own subsequently signed on as a producer of tv’s Bionic Woman (2007), Tower Prep (2010), The River (2012), Intruders (2014), Lore (2017– ) and The Twilight Zone (2019– ).
+Starting with Black Christmas, the pair seem to be heading in differing directions – Wong is only present as producer here and went onto direct Dragonball: Evolution (2009), to produce the tv series The Event (2010-1), American Horror Story (2011– ), Scream Queens (2015-7) and Next (2020– ) and write the tv mini-series remake of Rosemary’s Baby (2014) without Morgan, while Morgan on his own subsequently signed on as a producer of tv’s Bionic Woman (2007), Tower Prep (2010), The River (2012), Intruders (2014), Lore (2017-8) and The Twilight Zone (2019-20).

 Black Christmas, or if you read the dvd cover Black Xmas, received some very negative reviews when it came out.
 It is a film that I wanted to like.
 There are a number of aspects that promise that it is going to be an above average slasher film.
 Glen Morgan starts in with a darkly acerbic bite – like where Santa visits the asylum and watches as Billy’s Christmas dinner is served, where he is told: “Tastes like chicken because it’s chicken.
 Closest we could to how mom used to taste.”
 Morgan holds little back when it comes to gory despatches.
 Some of the exchanges between the girls are written with a sarcastically appealing bite, where Morgan, in surprising contradiction to most other slasher films, even has the group having a debate about the best strategy for their mutual survival.